-- Flexible small groups of no more than 5 students should meet at least three times per week for at least 30 minutes. - Target the specific skills in which students show a deficit by providing explicit instruction and interactions with opportunities for guided and independent practice with feedback.

-o Progress monitor students performing below benchmark (in English) at least once a month.
+- Flexible small groups of no more than 5 students should meet at least three times per week for at least 30 minutes. - Target the specific skills in which students show a deficit by providing explicit instruction and interactions with opportunities for guided and independent practice with feedback. - Progress monitor students performing below benchmark at least once a month.

-Professional learning needs to be provided for teachers and staff who are providing the small group instruction.
+Professional learning needs to be provided for teachers and staff that are providing the small group instruction.